NorskHelsenett/HelseID.Library/README.md

 ## How to use:
 A simple setting where the configuration is hard-coded:

+You start by installing the NuGet package `HelseID.Library.ClientCredentials`.

 ```csharp
 // This comes from the .NET Generic Host (https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host?tabs=appbuilder)